RuurdBijlsma/E9E/README.md

 ### Usage

-1. Make a `.env` file at the root of this project like so:
+1. Make a `.env` file at the root of this project, with these contents.
+Replace token with your bot token:

 ```
 TELEGRAM_TOKEN=79845897275:DJKFLDFjDFjKLDFljkDFJLKjfkldDLJK